inug4mi/sand_simulator/README.md

 # How to use
 Press 1 to create block of stone

-Press 2 to palce block of sand
+Press 2 to create block of sand

-Press 3 to place block of water
+Press 3 to create block of water

 Press c to clear screen